28 Branford Place,

 With William E. Lehman as architect, the theatre first opened in January, 1912 as the Shubert Theatre, presenting Broadway plays and try-outs.
 In 1913, the name and management shifted to Payton’s Theatre, followed by Keeney’s Theatre, which changed the policy to vaudeville and movies.
 In 1931, two Greek immigrant brothers who’d adopted the family name of Adams re-christened the theatre as a monument to themselves.
 In addition to the Adams Theatre, they also owned the Newark Paramount and two other New Jersey theatres.

 The Adams Theatre was operated by Paramount Picture Inc. in the early 1940’s but was listed as (Closed) in 1941-1943.
 It continued as a grind movie house into the 1980’s at least, and is still standing, perhaps just waiting for the next revival of the downtown Newark shopping and business district.
+Although the auditorium has been abandoned, the lobby areas are in use as a clothing store.

 Just login to your account and subscribe to this theater